Explainable Action Form Assessment by Exploiting Multimodal Chain-of-Thoughts Reasoning: EXPERIMENT

 \textbf{Implementation Details.} We initialize the Text Encoder and Text Generator by utilizing a pre-trained BERT-base-uncased model \cite{devlin2019bert}.
-Separately, the Vision Encoder is initialized with a VideoSwin-Base network \cite{Liu_2022_CVPR} that has been pre-trained on Kinetics-600 \cite{Liu_2022_CVPR} to process 6 frames sampled from each video sequence.
-We split the dataset into training, test, and validation sets with proportions of 70\%, 15\%, and 15\%, respectively.
+Separately, the Vision Encoder is initialized with a VideoSwin-Base network \cite{Liu_2022_CVPR} that has been pre-trained on Kinetics-600 \cite{Liu_2022_CVPR} to process 6 frames sampled from each video sequence. \ar{To rigorously justify this sampling choice and clarify the trade-off between task performance and computational overhead, a comprehensive ablation study across various frame rates (from 4 to 16 frames) is detailed in the supplementary material, empirically confirming that the 6-frame setting yields the optimal balance.} We split the dataset into training, test, and validation sets with proportions of 70\%, 15\%, and 15\%, respectively.
 We set both $\sigma_{{1}}$ and $\sigma_{{2}}$ to be a learnable parameter vector initialized to 1e-3, and set $\lambda$ = 3 .
 We employ the AdamW optimizer to train EFA for 300 epochs, which follows a linear decay schedule with a warm-up phase.
 This process ran on 2 NVIDIA A6000 GPUs and consumed about 1 day.